- Invite people over to your virtual office!

-How I choose customers I meet with?
+How do I choose the customers I meet with?

 I’m curious about our customers’ businesses!

 We are lucky that our apps are being used not only by consumers but also by people leading businesses across many sectors and industries.
 That’s why our customer support reps tend to ask for a chat with me if someone is in an industry that we know very little about.
-I’m a very curious person and I like to learn about the world outside of big tech.
+I’m a very curious person, and I like to learn about the world outside of big tech.
 This way I get to talk to people who are running all sorts of businesses like insurance companies, real-estate agencies, manufacturing plants, design studios, marketing agencies, law firms or even builders of custom-made motor homes.
 It’s all very interesting!